anpham6/squared-functions/README.md

     .pipe(gulp.dest('./'));
 });

-// NOTE: SRC (temp) and DEST (original) always read and write to the current directory
 ```

 Renaming files with Gulp is not recommended.
 It is better to use the "saveAs" or "filename" attributes when the asset is part of the HTML page.